Hacking Alice's box in CV-QKD

-Recently, a side-channel on CV-QKD based on leakage from a multimode modulator was considered by Derkach et al.~\cite{derkach_continuous-variable_2017}.
-However, these authors did not consider the possibility of squeezing entering the device (non-zero values of $\bar{n}$).
-They also considered pure-loss channels, with no excess noise, and they considered homodyne, rather than heterodyne, measurements by the receiver.
-In this paper, we will consider a more general scenario, where the main channel with transmissivity $\eta$ also has excess noise $\epsilon$, and the hacking of Alice's device is active, therefore involving the use of squeezing, so that $\bar{n}>0$ photons enter the device.
+Recently, a side-channel on CV-QKD based on leakage from a multimode modulator was considered by Derkach et al.~\cite{derkach_continuous-variable_2017}, building on their previous work~\cite{derkach_preventing_2016}.
+These works considered leakage modes prior to and after modulation of the signal state, for both the coherent state and the squeezed state protocols.
+However, these authors did not consider side-channels that allow Eve to send photons into Alice's device (non-zero values of $\bar{n}$).
+They also considered homodyne, rather than heterodyne, measurements by the receiver.
+In this paper, we will consider a more general scenario, where the hacking of Alice's device is active, therefore involving the use of two-mode squeezing, so that $\bar{n}>0$ photons enter the device.
 We analyse the security when the side-channel mode is modulated by $\alpha$, exactly as the signal mode is (we later generalise to the case where its modulation is $m\alpha$).
 See Fig.~\ref{fig:init_setup} for an overview of the situation.

 To find the secret key rate in reverse reconciliation, we need to calculate the mutual information between Alice and Bob $I(\alpha:\beta)$ and that between Eve and Bob.
 The latter is upper-bounded by the Holevo bound $I(E:\beta)$, which can be calculated as the reduction in entropy of Eve's output state when conditioned by Bob's value, $\beta$.
 We upper-bound Eve's knowledge of Bob's state by assuming that all noise and loss experienced by the signal state is due to Eve enacting unitary operations on the signal state and some ancillary modes, which are then stored in a quantum memory.